 That being said, the pay-as-you-go style option CloudBounce offer should be attractive to those looking for quick and simple masters of their tracks, and especially for the hobby music producer who might be uploading too infrequently to make a subscription worth their time.

 In terms of usability, though, BandLab shared CloudBounce’s user-friendliness with a simple drag-and-drop workflow.
-BandLab also has the advantage of having a free online DAW tool as well, capable even of live collaboration, which does make it easy to collaborate on your music all within the same environment.
+BandLab also has the advantage of having a free online DAW tool, capable even of live collaboration, which makes it easy to collaborate on your music all within the same environment.

 However, it’s worth pointing out that this DAW is rather primitive — impressive for a browser-based DAW, no doubt, but still overly simple even by the standards of other free DAWs like Audacity or GarageBand.